Home / Docs / Skills

 Security is a core concern when running user-authored code.
 Zubo enforces the following sandbox rules for user-installed skills:

-The Zubo skill registry is a community-driven marketplace where you can discover, install, and publish skills:
+The Zubo Skill Registry is a centralized community marketplace at zubo.bot/skills where you can discover, install, star, and publish skills.
+It features:

 You can also browse and install skills by chatting with Zubo: "Search for a skill that sends emails" or "Install the github_issues skill."